What Is Your Christmas Lighting Style?

 Do you recognize yourself in one of the three style categories listed above?
 Or do you belong in a whole different category?
 Whether you're an experienced Christmas Enthusiast or a newbie, you probably know which style is for you.

 There's no right or wrong, of course.
-It's simply a matter of taste; just like preferring chocolate, vanilla, or strawberry.
-But just like any other style choice (even including the saggy pants!), your preferred Christmas lighting style helps tell the world who you are.
+It's simply a matter of taste, like preferring chocolate, vanilla, or strawberry.
+But just like any other style choice, your preferred Christmas lighting style helps tell the world who you are.